Jeffries poised to make history as first Black person to lead congressional party

 Talking to reporters the night before the caucus vote, Jeffries said he hasn't had time to reflect on the historical marker.
 Focusing on "the outside narratives or the magnitude of the moment" would take away from his work planning how to shift the caucus from the majority to its new minority posture in January, he said.

-He is expected to be elected as the minority leader along with Rep. Katherine Clark, D-Mass., as his number two, and and Rep. Pete Aguilar, D-Calif as the third ranking leader.
+He is expected to be elected as the minority leader along with Rep. Katherine Clark, D-Mass., as his No. 2, and Rep. Pete Aguilar, D-Calif as the third ranking leader.
 The new leadership team taking over should "lean in hard and do the best damn job we can for the people," he said.

 Jeffries added it's important for Congress to "look like the American people."
 He added, "when we get an opportunity as diverse leaders to serve in positions of consequence, the most meaningful thing we can do in the space is do an incredibly good job — that hopefully will encourage others to think about public service and alleviate concerns that folks who are skeptical may have about the ability of every type of American to operate successfully at the highest levels."